I was eager to get a long hike under my belt, so I set my sights on the Signal Knob hike near Front Royal on a recent Wednesday.

 The parking lot is large and the trailhead is relatively easy to locate.
 You can pick up the trail just past the “Road Closed” sign in the middle of the parking lot.

-You can complete this trail clockwise or counter-clockwise.
 Going counter-clockwise, the first half is pretty rocky, the second half is much less so.
 This worked for me.

 The hike begins with a mild ascent through the forest on the orange-blazed Massanutten Trail.
 At the .3-mile mark, you’ll see an old stone house on the left.